Chapter One: The Comings

 She still believed he was Red Robin, but had managed to gather very little proof of that.
 “Positive.”
-She half wondered if she told him she knew if he would let her borrow his protective gear and gadgets.
+She half-wondered if he would let her borrow his protective gear and gadgets if she told him she knew his secret.
 She doubted it.
 As it was she and David still argued about that detail.

-David raised his eyebrow at their linked arms as they entered the kitchen.
-He placed another plate on the table.
-“Are you a couple now?”
+David raised his eyebrow at their linked arms as they entered the kitchen, placing another plate on the table.
+“Are you two a couple now?”

 “Yes.”
 She answered.

 Joyce smiled from her seat at the table.
-“I’m happy for you two.
+“I’m happy for you.
 Congrats.”